mohamed-abdelhafiz-dev/mohamed-abdelhafiz-dev/README.md

 ### Hi there 👋

-I’m Mohamed Abdelhafiz, a passionate front-end web developer.
+I’m Mohamed Abdelhafiz, a passionate Full Stack JavaScript Developer.
 I have a strong background in front-end technologies and I am passionate about delivering innovative and effective solutions to achieve goals.I believe in the power of collaboration and teamwork and always strive to develop myself and my team.

 I love connecting with other professionals, so feel free to reach out to exchange ideas or explore new opportunities.